OUR PROGRAMS

 Cerro Escondido Ecolodge

 Nestled in the heart of the Karen Mogensen reserve, lies the beautiful “Cerro Escondido Ecolodge," where visitors are welcome year round.
 In the ecolodge, there are several rustic cabins, each with a private bathroom and a terrace with beautiful views of the forest.
 The cabins are powered entirely by solar panels.
-Arnulfo and Mery are local guides and cooks that care for the facility and offer guests all they need for an unforgettable stay.
+Tania, Antony and Freddy are local guides and cooks that care for the facility and offer guests all they need for an unforgettable stay.
 There are miles of hiking trails within the reserve that lead to the ecolodge, and which visitors can enjoy throughout their stay.